Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: Hybrid Beamforming and Combining

+This section presents a novel approach to design the analog beamformer for hybrid FD BS in a multi-user scenario to maximize the WSR.
+The structure of the fully connected analog beamformer $\bm{G}_{RF}$ is shown in Figure 2.
+Assuming the remaining variables to be fixed, we first consider the optimization of unconstrained analog beamformer $\bm{G}_{RF}$ as

-where we have highlighted the structure of the problem, which only depends on the unconstrained analog beamformer.
-To optimize the analog beamformer, we take the derivative of \eqref{analog_restated} with respect to $\bm{G}_{RF}$, which yield the following KKT condition
+Note that from \eqref{WSR_convex} only the terms shown in \eqref{analog_restated} depend on the analog combiner $\bm{G}_{RF}$ and information about other variables is captured in gradients $\hat{\bm{C}}_{j}$ and $\hat{\bm{D}}_{j}$.
+To solve \eqref{analog_restated}, we take its derivative with respect to the conjugate of $\bm{G}_{RF}$, which yields the following KKT condition

-The optimal analog beamformer, common to all the downlink users, can be optimized based on the result stated in the following. \begin{thm} The optimal vectorized unconstrained analog beamformer $\mbox{vec}(\bm{G}_{RF})$ which solves \eqref{analog_restated} is given by the generalized dominant eigenvector solution of the pairs
+Given \eqref{grad_analog_precoder}, the analog beamformer $\bm{G}_{RF}$ for mmWave FD BS can be optimized as stated in the following.